UCLL-PR2/exercises/todo/functional-programming/07-iterable/02-padzip/assignment.md

 [('a', 1, 'x'), ('b', 2, 'y'), ('c', 3, 'z'), ('d', 4, 'w')]
 ```

-Note the surrounding call to `list`: this is necessary because `zip` returns an iterator:
+Note the surrounding call to `list`: this is necessary because `zip` returns an iterator object.

 ```python
 >>> zip('abcd', [1, 2, 3, 4])
 <zip object at 0x00000273D6895BC8>
 ```

-Adding `list` forces the iteration over all the elements and stores them in a list.
+Adding `list` forces the iteration over all the elements and stores them in a list, allowing us to see the elements printed out.

 What happens when we call `zip` to iterables of unequal size?